 It’s only appropriate that the greenest city in the country—which is part of a state nicknamed Beervana—is home to a organic beer festival.
 In its sixth year, the North American Organic Brew Fest has more than 50 organic beers on tap.
 But that’s not even the half of it.
 The festival strives to go beyond simple tastings to be the most eco-conscious beer festival in North America: Festival attendees sample beer from reusable and compostable cornstarch glasses made from domestically grown corn by a zero-waste, solar-powered company.
 Onsite composting and recycling stations are provided for festival waste, and food vendors are required to use compostable cutlery and plates.
 Electricity needs are met with a combination of biodiesel and solar generators.
 Volunteers wear organic cotton and hemp t-shirts, and all event signage is reusable.
 Cheers to drinking beer with a clean conscious!
-The festival is June 25-27 in Portland’s Overlook Park.
+The summer festival is in Portland’s Overlook Park.

-The 23rd annual Oregon Brewers Festival is one of the nation’s longest running and festivals.
+The annual Oregon Brewers Festival is one of the nation’s longest running and festivals.
 Its picturesque location along the west bank of the Willamette River, with Mt.
 Hood gleaming in the background, scores of award winning beers (80 craft breweries from around the country) to sample and four days of live music, make this one hops celebration not to miss.
 There are even artisan drinks for minors (and designated drivers): complimentary handcrafted root beer.
-The festival takes place at Tom McCall Waterfront Park July 22-25.
+The festival takes place at Tom McCall Waterfront Park.